Ron Williams: Business leadership

 Williams serves on the board of directors of Warby Parker.
 He previously served on the boards of Boeing, Johnson & Johnson, and American Express.
 He is an operating advisor to the private equity firm Clayton, Dubilier & Rice.
 (CD&R).
 He is co-founder and chairman of the board of agilon health and is chairman of the board of apree health, formed by the combination of VERA Whole Health and Castlight.

 Williams is chairman of The Conference Board and participates with the Committee for Economic Development (CED).
 He was a member of the McKinsey & Company External Advisory Group until 2024.

 He previously served as vice chairman of The Business Council from 2008 to 2010 and chairman of the Council for Affordable Quality Healthcare (CAQH).
 He was an advisor to The Wall Street Journal CEO Council and a former member of the GE Healthymagination Advisory Committee.

 Aetna leadership

-Williams served as both chairman and CEO of Aetna until November 2010 and as chairman through April 2011.
-He also served as chairman of the Aetna Foundation from 2006 to April 2011.
-In 2011, Aetna's revenues were $34 billion, and the firm ranked 77th on the Fortune 100 list.
+Williams joined Aetna in 2001 and became its president and a member of its board in 2002.
+He became CEO in February 2006 and chairman in October of that year.
+He served as both chairman and CEO until November 2010 and as chairman until April 2011.
+During Williams’ tenure at Aetna, the company’s financial performance improved substantially; between 2001 and 2006, Aetna went from a $266 million loss to $1.7 billion in earnings.

-Mr. Williams joined Aetna in 2001 and in 2002 was named president and joined Aetna's board.
-He was named CEO in February 2006 and chairman of the board in October 2006.
-In 2001, Aetna reported a net loss from continuing operations of $292 million and earnings per share loss from continuing operations of $0.46.
-In 2011, full-year operating earnings were $2.0 billion with operating earnings per share of $5.17 producing a 12.3 percent operating EPS CAGR over the prior five years.